 My obsession with energy bites knows no bounds.

-But trust me, this healthy holiday variety is a keeper!
+But trust me, these healthy Gingerbread Energy Bites are a keeper!

 You will notice the end result is not the typical spherical bite, but a square.